matthew-brett/barts-setup/barts_setup.md

 The power and VGA cable to the projector should already be in place.
 The power cable runs from the 6-socket extension lead under the front pew.
 The VGA cable also runs from under the front pew.
-The projector-end connectors for both should be coiled up in a basket at the aisle-end of the third pew, ready for plugging into the projector.
+The projector-end connectors for both should be coiled up in a basket at the aisle-end of the third pew, ready to plug into the projector.

 #### Ethernet connection from vestry to pew NODE